 After you determine your consulting fees, you need to select a software that allows your clients to pay for services.
 Many consultants use contracts and invoices to bill clients for the hours worked.
-With a robust invoice system, you can fill out your client’s information (which is saved in a customer directory) and send the billing statement in seconds via email.
-If your rely on your phone when running your business, an invoicing app can allow you to be flexible and send professional invoices to your clients in a snap.
+With a robust invoice system you can fill out your client’s information (which is saved in a customer directory) and send the billing statement in seconds via email.
+If you rely on your phone when running your business, an invoicing app can give you to be flexibility and send professional invoices to your clients in a snap.

 Now it’s time to write a business plan.
 Your value proposition and target market are the base of your plan and should be highlighted at the beginning of the document.

-From there, you want to create a plan that includes a competitive analysis as well as financial considerations, which include the cost of your consulting business and your forecasted profit.
+From there, you want to create a plan that includes competitive analysis and financial considerations, including the cost of your consulting business and your forecasted profit.

 Take note that business plans change over time and that’s okay.
 Don’t be afraid to modify your business plan when long-term goals evolve and new opportunities arise.

-Because the consulting business is competitive, a marketing plan is crucial.
-Networking is the best method to secure consulting work.
-You want to become a reputable source whose opinion is valued in the industry.
+Because the consulting business is competitive, a marketing plan is crucial for new clients.
+Networking is the best method to secure consulting work from companies that hire consultants.
+A good consultant will want to become a reputable source whose opinion is valued in the industry.
 To do so, you have to constantly network and build loyalty among your client base.

 How to stand out above the rest

 Don’t let the competition or market saturation scare you away from the profession.
-Here are a few ways to separate and elevate your work.
+Here are a few ways to separate yourself and elevate your work:

 Find ways to exploit knowledge gaps

-Each industry has unique challenges, which is where opportunity lies for consultants.
-Being able to provide answers to tough questions in the industry isn’t easy but it does guarantee success.
+Each industry has unique challenges, which is where the opportunity lies for consultants.
+Being able to provide answers to tough questions in the industry isn’t easy, but it does guarantee success.